tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/clb_listener_rule.html.markdown

 * `health_check_type` - (Optional, String) Type of health check.
 Valid value is `CUSTOM`, `TCP`, `HTTP`.
 * `health_check_unhealth_num` - (Optional, Int) Unhealthy threshold of health check, and the default is `3`.
 If the unhealthy result is returned 3 consecutive times, indicates that the forwarding is abnormal.
 The value range is [2-10].
 NOTES: TCP/UDP/TCP_SSL listener allows direct configuration, HTTP/HTTPS listener needs to be configured in `tencentcloud_clb_listener_rule`.
 * `http2_switch` - (Optional, Bool) Indicate to apply HTTP2.0 protocol or not.
+* `quic` - (Optional, Bool) Whether to enable QUIC.
+Note: QUIC can be enabled only for HTTPS domain names.
 * `scheduler` - (Optional, String) Scheduling method of the CLB listener rules.
 Valid values: `WRR`, `IP HASH`, `LEAST_CONN`.
 The default is `WRR`.
 NOTES: TCP/UDP/TCP_SSL listener allows direct configuration, HTTP/HTTPS listener needs to be configured in `tencentcloud_clb_listener_rule`.
 * `session_expire_time` - (Optional, Int) Time of session persistence within the CLB listener.
 NOTES: Available when scheduler is specified as `WRR`, and not available when listener protocol is `TCP_SSL`.
 NOTES: TCP/UDP/TCP_SSL listener allows direct configuration, HTTP/HTTPS listener needs to be configured in `tencentcloud_clb_listener_rule`.
 * `target_type` - (Optional, String, ForceNew) Backend target type.
 Valid values: `NODE`, `TARGETGROUP`. `NODE` means to bind ordinary nodes, `TARGETGROUP` means to bind target group.